JosefinaFerrari/CityVG/README.md

 ## Troubleshooting

 - **Virtual Environment Activation Issues:** Ensure you are in the correct directory before activating the environment.
+- **Credential File:** Ensure you have the .env file with the API keys
 - **Dependency Errors:** If `pip install -r requirements.txt` fails, ensure `pip` is updated using:

    ```bash